luapower/path/path.md

 Combine two paths if possible (return `nil, err` if not).
 Supported combinations are between types `rel` and anything except `dev_alias`, between `abs_nodrive` and `rel_drive`, and between `rel_drive` and `abs` or `abs_long`.
-The order of the arguments doesn't matter.
+Arguments can be given in any order when the paths can only be combined in one way.

 ### `path.abs(s, pwd) -> s`